 Synapse Films delivers another stellar DVD for the fans of gothic films, and those that recall the divine Ingrid Pitt and all her adoring qualities to the horror genre and cinema in general, she brings the film to exquisite level of glorious dramatic storytelling.
 This movie doesn’t contain wall to wall gore, and the bloodlust to a lower level, it focuses on the plot and the characters to drive the movie as a human monster story, versus the batty fanged jugular favorite long existing in horror, made up monsters have nothing on the human race.

-This review was originally published in April 206 on the now defunct Rogue Cinema website with a view count of 1,795.
+This review was originally published in April 206 on the now defunct Rogue Cinema website.

 TAGLINES: